Understanding Loan EMI

 Learn how banks calculate your monthly payments

-Introduction
+Introduction to EMI

 If you've ever taken out a loan or are planning to do so, you've likely come across the term "EMI" or Equated Monthly Installment.
 Understanding how EMIs work is crucial for making informed financial decisions and planning your budget effectively.
+An EMI simplifies loan repayment by providing a fixed, predictable monthly outflow, allowing you to manage your finances without sudden surprises.

-What is an EMI?
+What Exactly is an EMI?

 EMI stands for Equated Monthly Installment.
 It's the fixed amount that a borrower pays to the lender on a specified date each month until the loan is fully repaid.
 Each EMI payment consists of two parts: